bestyunus/wordpress/README.md

 # wordpress
-this repo is for https://sqlpsscript.wordpress.com/
+this repo is for blog https://sqlpsscript.wordpress.com/